 Alberta’s Employment Standards Code prohibits employers from deducting employee pay for faulty workmanship, cash shortages or loss of property if any person other than the employee had access to the cash or property.

-- Faulty workmanship covers a wide variety of situations related to an employee failing to adequately do their job due to an accident, unforeseen circumstances, carelessness or incompetence.
-It includes things like accidental damage to an employer’s vehicle, broken dishes in a restaurant, typos in a magazine, or mistakes in production.
+Faulty workmanship covers a wide variety of situations related to an employee failing to adequately do their job due to an accident, unforeseen circumstances, carelessness or incompetence.

-There are helpful step-by-step instructions on the Alberta Employment Standards website that will walk you through how to get your money back from your employer.
+There are helpful step-by-step instructions on the Employment Standards web page that will walk you through how to get your money back from your employer.

-- You will be asked a series of questions about your job such as your rate of pay, the date you started work, your supervisor’s name, the address of the business, etc. Have your records with you when you fill in the form to make it easy to get the information needed.
+You will be asked a series of questions about your job.
+Have your records with you when you fill in the form to make it easy to get the information needed.

-- Once you have completed the online form, the system can generate a Request For Payment letter that you can give to the store owner.
+Once you have completed the online form, the system can generate a Request For Payment letter that you can give to your employer.

-- If the store owner refuses to respond to your Request For Payment letter, you can then submit a formal complaint to Alberta Employment Standards.
+If he refuses to respond to your Request For Payment letter, you can submit a formal complaint to Alberta Employment Standards.